-The Georgia Commission on the Holocaust is a secular, non-partisan state-agency administratively attached to the Secretary of State.
 The Commission consists of fifteen members appointed equally by the Governor, Lieutenant Governor and Speaker of the House.
-To see the full text of House Bill 1664 creating the Holocaust Commission, please click here.

 Left to right: Jody Franco, Rabbi Philip Kranz, Robert Wittenstein, Andy Bauman, Michael Morris, Speaker David Ralston.
 Click here to view more photos.

 Andy Bauman is a member of the Sandy Springs City Council, representing district 6.
 Councilman Bauman established the popular Sandy Springs Farmers Market, which is currently managed by Heritage Sandy Springs.
 He has also enjoyed a successful career as an attorney.

 Mr. Bauman is active within the community serving as the first alumni member of the Board of Directors of the Emory Federal Credit Union.
 He has participated in the American Jewish Committee leadership-training program, and served as a coach for the Northside Youth Organization.
 He is an active member of Temple Sinai.

 Councilman Bauman completed both undergraduate studies and law degree at Emory University.
 He and his wife, Dr. Debbie Bauman, have two children and live in the Lake Forrest Summit neighborhood.